lbcb-sci/RiNALMo/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Model Parameters License
+The RiNALMo parameters are made available under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+You can find details at: [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Citation
 If you find our work useful in your research, please cite: